 Sharing recordings of favorite PC games is all the rage these days.
 However, this is not the first time the trend proves to be prominent.

 It could date back to the year 2000 when video games dominated the digital game industry.
 Kids like me spent hours and hours at Pocket Monster (Gold and Silver) surrounded by clusters of intimate friends.
 Later when we grew up, it was World of Warcraft that received the warmest welcome from gamers.
-Fast forward to today, with the iteration of generations, games breathe new life in PC games like Overwatch or League of Legends.
+Fast forward to today, with the iteration of generations, games breathe new life in PC games like Overwatch, League of Legends, CS: GO, Call of Duty, and Minecraft.
 What remains unchanged is the sheer passion that spurs on gamers to share and capture the awesome moments in games consistently.

 Unlike games of yesteryear which propagandas playability as claims, video games today offer a variety of different endings, outcomes, and middle games making them even more pleasing to watch and as a result, worthy recording.